 Appropriate therapy can offer an opportunity to move beyond feeling weird and to reap the benefits of your valuable intuition and insight.

 It’s essential to work with a practitioner who appreciates the challenges and gifts of highly sensitive people, rather than viewing their traits as “problems” and assuming that these are the product of childhood trauma or a dysfunctional family.

 It’s also important to work with a therapist who is aware of and responsive to any tendency an HSP may have to be overwhelmed by the therapy process itself, so that the two of you can work together to create an emotionally safe space for your healing.

 You may also benefit from exploring ways to get out of your comfort zone.
-Elaine Aron wisely points out that although highly sensitive people are often drawn to the inner life, they may often benefit from exploring ways to immerse themselves in the world, and the most helpful therapy will help you do that…connecting your rich inner life with your relationships and work.
+Elaine Aron wisely points out that although highly sensitive people are often drawn to the inner life, they often benefit from exploring ways to immerse themselves in the world, and to build nourishing relationships.
+The most helpful therapy will help you do that…connecting your rich inner life with your relationships and work.

 Maybe you’re ready to begin to value your heightened sensitivity.
 With a therapist who maintains appropriate boundaries while being sensitive to the part of you that is as tender and full of wonder as a young child, you can learn to balance the demands and richness of your inner life with the challenges and opportunities of living with others.